Webbist-dev/strapi-redirects/README.md

   // ...
   plugins: [
     // ...
-    {
+    redirects : {
-      id: 'redirects',
       enabled: true,
-      resolve: require('strapi-plugin-redirects'),
     },
   ],
   // ...
 });
 ```

-3. Restart your Strapi server and the plugin should be ready to use.
+3. Rebuild and restart your Strapi server and the plugin should be ready to use.

 ## Usage